Adrianjewell91/duet-/README.md

 Set up a multi instrument calibration - have the user set up a function that determines noteOn notes off logic.

+Compress to use mp3 instead.
+Find some way to release the notes gracefully.
+    noteOn -
+    cancel scheduled values.
+     reset current time.
+    play if paused.

+    noteOff - just set a linear Ramp to zero but don't pause

+Have notes from other pianos play in blue.

 Refactor to use classes and make this thing more readable.

 Create sessions: